Who is Plant-Grow-Share (PGS)?

 or Subscribe to our Monthly Newsletter!

 PLANT-GROW-SHARE (PGS) is a grassroots food justice program in Minneapolis that shows what's possible when neighbors share time, talent and land in accessible and inclusive ways.
+PGS focuses on investing in neighbors through gardening education and sharing food while community building.

-Now starting its 9th season, Plant-Grow-Share is committed to investing in neighbors through creative partnerships with community organizations and groups.
+Now starting its 12th season, Plant-Grow-Share is committed to investing in neighbors through creative partnerships with community organizations and groups.